 This air defense zone, which is known as an ADIZ, was declared unilaterally by the U.S. after World War II.
 It is not binding under any international treaty.
 It extends more than 200 miles farther from Alaska’s westernmost island and 1,700 miles from Anchorage.

 However, it was not the first time such an incident has happened.
-This is the second similar interception this month.
-The previous intersect took place west of Alaska on September 1.
+In fact, this is actually the second similar interception that took place just this month.
+The previous intersect took place west of Alaska all the way back on September 1.

 In the last decade, Russia received serious accuses for flying dangerously close to U.S. aircraft and ships in eastern Europe’s Black Sea.
 Many countries accused Russia for violating the airspace of U.S. NATO allies in the Baltics.